rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 ![word embeddings capturing directions](/images/direction_in_word_embeddings.webp#center)

 Since the embeddings are vectors in a higher dimension and show the similarities between the words, they can be projected down to 2D or 3D space using various techniques like [UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction](https://umap-learn.readthedocs.io/en/latest/), [t-distributed stochastic neighbor embedding](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), [Principal Component Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis), etc. according to the need.
-The projections of common embeddings can be found in [Embedding projector - visualization of high-dimensional data](https://projector.tensorflow.org/) where you can upload your own custom embeddings too.
+The projections of common embeddings can be found in [Embedding projector - visualization of high-dimensional data](https://projector.tensorflow.org/) where you can upload your custom embeddings too.
-A sample image showing the nearest ten points of word _man_ for the _Word2Vec 10K_ model in terms of cosine similarity, projected to 2D space using <abbr title="Principal Component Analysis">PCA</abbr> and sphereizing the data is shown below.
+A sample image showing the nearest ten points of word _man_ for the _Word2Vec 10K_ model in terms of cosine similarity, projected to 2D space using <abbr title="Principal Component Analysis">PCA</abbr> and sphering the data is shown below.

 ![nearest ten points of man](/images/nearest_ten_points_of_man.webp#center)